 So, keep it simple.

 Using palm maintenance formulations on your total landscape simplifies the process and protects palms from over fertilization caused by high N and K turf formulations.
 Remember, that tree roots will extend outward and absorb whatever is there.
-Turf fertilizer formulations with high Nitrogen and Potassium will cause palms to grow too rapidly, and lack the sufficient slow release K (Potassium) and Mg (Magnesium) to support that growth.
-This can even kill palms from induced K (Potassium) deficiency.
+Turf fertilizer formulations with a high Nitrogen to Potassium ratio will cause palms to grow too rapidly.
+This will induce a potassium deficiency which can lead to early decline and even death.

 If palms are happy then everybody’s happy!

-When it comes to fertilizing your landscape, using a complete palm fertilizer according to directions can make the task easier.
-Palm fertilizer contains all the necessary nutrients to produce lush and healthy growth of all the plants that live with them, even during fertilizer “black-outs”.
+When it comes to fertilizing your landscape, using a complete slow-release palm fertilizer according to directions can make the task easier.
+These palm fertilizers contain all the necessary nutrients to produce lush and healthy growth of all the plants that live with them, even during fertilizer “black-outs”.